DHRI-Curriculum/intro-python-workshop/lessons.md

     print("I don't know what field you're talking about!
 I'm just a little program...")
 ```

+## Evaluation

+What is the difference between the double equals `==` and single equals `=`?
+Select the statements that apply.
+- The double equals checks to see if one value is equivalent to the other, as in `2 == 2`.*
+- The double equals assigns the value on the right to the variable on the left, as in `x == 2`.
+- The single equals checks to see if one value is equivalent to the other, as in `2 = 2`.
+- The single equals assigns the value on the right to the variable on the left, as in `x = 2`.*

 # Input

 **Note:** If you're using Python 2.7, replace all `input()` functions in the code below with `raw_input()`.
 You can check your version by running `python --version` in the command line.